-But the ultimate consequences of injuries of the anterior cruciate ligaments is probably about to change, with the help of a new 3D printed surgical device that helps surgeons better reconstruct partial or full ACL tears and reduce the chances of re-tearing.
+But the ultimate consequences of injuries of the anterior cruciate ligaments is probably about to change, with the help of a new 3D printed surgical device that helps surgeons better reconstruct partial or full ACL tears and reduce the chance

 For many, 3D printers seem like a fun tool to print plastic trinkets.
 But thanks to the unique properties of embryonic stem cells, the machines may one day be used by doctors to print micro-organs to save the lives of transplant patients.

 Embryonic stem cellls come from human embryos, and have the unique ability to develop into any type of cell the body needs, including brain tissue, organ cells, or bones.
-That’s why they have long been a research focus for regenerative medicine aimed at repairing damaged tissues and organs in the human body.
+That’s why they have long been a research focus for regenerative medicine aimed at rep

 3D printing has been used for years to create prosthetics, but the technology has faced challenges in printing soft tissues.
 Researchers at Carnegie Mellon University have developed a solution that now makes soft tissue printing a possibility for medical use.